 But righteousness also maintains awareness that “even as we do battle, it’s crucial to recognize the best in the other side and the worst in your own.”

 In law school exercises, students are forced to practice defending ideas they disagree with.
-They are not expected to accept those ideas as their own, but they do learn to see the dispute as their opponents do.
+They are not expected to accept those ideas as their own, but to learn how to see the dispute as their opponents do.

 This brings them two advantages, according to Gerken.